chuliu17/hello-world/README.md

 # hello-world
 tutorial example
-I'm new to programming but is eager to learn.
+I'm new to programming but am eager to learn.